-- · After two years for which, consistent with the recommendation of our CEO, we paid no bonuses to our named executive officers for 2010, we paid bonuses averaging about half of the maximum provided under our plan.
-The factors supporting bonus payments for 2010 included total return to shareholders (our total return was 76% for 2010), the quality of the business we wrote in 2010 (as measured by our incurred loss ratio), the efficiency of our operations (as measured by our expense ratio), and our success in raising capital. - · A substantial portion (45% in 2010) of total compensation of the named executive officers was paid in restricted equity.
-None of our named executive officers has realized any cash value from sales of equity in the Company (including equity received upon the vesting of restricted stock awards) since early 2006.
+- After two years for which, at the recommendation of our CEO, we paid no bonuses to our named executive officers, we paid bonuses averaging about half of the maximum provided under our plan.
+The factors supporting bonus payments for 2010 included total return to shareholders (66% for 2010), the quality of the business we wrote in 2010 (as measured by our incurred loss ratio), the efficiency of our operations (as measured by our expense ratio), and our success in raising capital. - A substantial portion (45% in 2010) of executives' total compensation was paid in restricted equity.
+None of our executives has realized any cash value from sales of equity in the company (including equity received upon the vesting of restricted stock awards) since early 2006.